 How to Spend a Relaxing Weekend Getaway in Highlands, NC: Travel Guide

 We arrived at our cottage rental and immediately got to take in the beauty of the mountains from our back porch.
 We stayed on a vineyard in Scaly Mountain, about 10 miles away from Highlands.
 Because of coronavirus, we felt more comfortable in a rental away from the city.
 Heads up that the internet was spotty at times, but a weekend unplugged was exactly what we needed!
 Every night, we played cards against humanity and the meme game, which are both always entertaining.

 Tim and I went into Highlands for dinner and ate a Midpoint Highlands then ice cream across the street.
 Parking in downtown Highlands was so easy, and it really clears out at night because the shops all close early, around 5PM.

-Saturday: While we waited for a table at Blue Bike Cafe we walked into some unique home decor shops and checked out the farmers market in the Founders Park.
+While we waited for a table at Blue Bike Cafe we walked into some unique home decor shops and checked out the farmers market in the Founders Park.
 Then we drove into Cashiers to try Bucks Coffee.
-On our way back towards Highlands, we stopped at Reclamations, which is a cool antique shop to walk through, especially if you are feeling like Joanna Gaines.
+On our way back to Highlands, we stopped at Reclamations, which is a cool antique shop to walk through, especially if you are feeling like Joanna Gaines.
 They have antique doors and windows, etc. It was also nice to get some fresh air on the drive, especially if you get car sick!
-I took a Dramamine both days because I can get so car sick, but was fine the whole weekend.
+I took Dramamine both days because I can get so car sick.
 We drove by Bridal Veil Falls and Callasaja Falls, two waterfalls you can see right off the road.
 Then we got ready for a late dinner at Ristorante Paoletti.